 Additionally, Professor Grossman and Charles Jalloh (from Sierra Leone) presented a proposal to the International Law Commission (ILC), building on the work of the Institut de Droit International (IDI), to incorporate pandemics and international law into the long term program of the ILC.
 The idea is to get support from States to add this topic to the agenda of the ILC, with the purpose of preparing a Treaty designed to protect persons in cases of Pandemics.

 A follow up meeting will occur November 18 from 9am to 12pm, co-sponsored by WCL, the WCL chapter of the International Law Student Association, the Academy on Human Rights and Humanitarian Law, and the institutions of the ILC members – law schools in Chile, Singapore, Turkey, Vietnam, Portugal, and Sierra Leone.

 The Washington College of Law (WCL) and its Academy on Human Rights and Humanitarian Law – together with the Centre for International Law, National University of Singapore; the Vietnamese National University, Hanoi, School of Law; the Universidade Autónoma de Lisboa; the Florida International University College of Law; and the WCL chapter of the International Law Student Association – are co-sponsoring this conference where members of the International Law Commission and experts will reflect on the role international law could play in adopting measures or norms to prevent and react effectively to Pandemics.

 The event will also be broadcast to Youtube Live on this link.
 More information and registration here.

-Research unit evaluated and funded by FCT through the project UID/CPO/04155/2019.
+Research unit evaluated by FCT through the project UID/CPO/04155/2019.
 This website was restructured through financing by national funds from FCT - Foundation for Science and Technology, I.P., under the Project - Refª UID/CPO/04155/2019